-The 2011 file contains multiple values of RXFORM and RXFRMUNT not found in Prescribed Medicines files in prior years.
+The 2013 file contains multiple values of RXFORM and RXFRMUNT not found in Prescribed Medicines files in prior years.
 There was no reconciliation of inconsistencies or duplication between RXFORM and RXFRMUNT.
 Please refer to Appendices 1, 2, and 3 for definitions for RXFORM, RXFRMUNT, and RXSTRUNT abbreviations, codes and symbols.
 Please refer to Appendix 4 for therapeutic class code definitions.

 The national drug code (NDC) is an 11-digit code.
 The first 5 digits indicate the manufacturer of the prescribed medicine.
 The next 4 digits indicate the form and strength of the prescription, and the last 2 digits indicate the package size from which the prescription was dispensed.
 NDC values were imputed from a proprietary database to certain PC prescriptions because the NDC reported by the pharmacy provider was not valid.
-These records are identified by RXFLG=3.
+These records are identified by RXFLG = 3.

 For the years 1996-2004, AHRQ's licensing agreement for the proprietary database precluded the release of the imputed NDC values to the public, so for these prescriptions, the household-reported name of the prescription (RXHHNAME) and the original NDC (RXNDC) and prescription name (RXNAME) reported by the pharmacy were provided on the file to allow users to do their own imputation.
-In addition, for the years 1996-2004, the imputed NDC values for the RXFLG=3 cases could be accessed through the MEPS Data Center.
-For those events not falling into the RXFLG=3 category, the reserve code (-13) was assigned to the household-reported medication name (RXHHNAME).
+In addition, for the years 1996-2004, the imputed NDC values for the RXFLG = 3 cases could be accessed through the MEPS Data Center.
+For those events not falling into the RXFLG = 3 category, the reserve code (-13) was assigned to the household-reported medication name (RXHHNAME).
 The household-reported name of the prescription (RXHHNAME) is no longer provided on this file; however, this variable may be accessed through the MEPS Data Center as can the original pharmacy-reported name and NDC.
-For information on accessing data through the MEPS Data Center, see the Data Center section of the MEPS Web site at: meps.ahrq.gov/data stats/onsite datacenter.jsp.
+For information on accessing data through the MEPS Data Center, see the Data Center section of the MEPS Web site at: meps.ahrq.gov/data_stats/onsite_datacenter.jsp.
+Beginning with the 2013 data, the variable RXDRGNAM is included on the file.
+This drug name is the generic name of the drug most commonly used by prescribing physicians.
+It is supplied by the Multum Lexicon database.